docker/dev-environments/README.md

 ## FAQs
 Q: How do I get started with Dev Environments?

-A: Please read through our docs (TODO new link)
+A: Please read through our [docs](https://docs.docker.com/desktop/dev-environments/).

 Q: I have a bug on Docker Desktop not related to Dev envs